 Evel Pie is another good pizza joint in the Fremont East District.
 If you like Hogs, you’ll love the vibe of this place.
 Beers, pizza, and close to other cool eating and drinking spots in Downtown Las Vegas.

-On top of that, Hogs & Heifers is only a block from Fremont Street, which has hundreds of options.
+On top of that, Hogs & Heifers is only a block from Fremont Street and Fremont Street Experience, which has hundreds of options!

 Hogs & Heifers Saloon is here to get you drunk, not feed your fat ass.
 You should thank us enough for posting this piece of valuable information on good places to stuff your face in downtown.
 Now stop thinking about food for once, and let’s have a fuckin’ drink!